 Be clear and unambiguous.
 Dispel the fog!

-If the autistic worker has received precise, clearly articulated instructions (ideally broken into small segments), he/she will complete the task at the highest quality level!
+However, if the autistic worker has received precise, clearly articulated instructions (ideally broken into small segments), he/she will complete the task at the highest quality level!

 So, everyone wins - this will make the life easier not only for the autistic person, but also for his/her co-workers and the supervisor.